More Than 100 Years of God First—Azusa Pacific’s History

 A Leader in Christian Higher Education

-Today, APU offers 80 bachelor’s degrees, 51 master’s degrees, 25 certificates, 12 credentials, 8 doctoral programs, and 2 associate’s degrees at the university’s main campus in Azusa, six regional locations, and online.
-The university earned a 9-year reaccreditation from the Western Association of Schools and Colleges (WASC) Senior College and University Commission in 2013, and holds 13 other specialized accreditations.
+Today, APU offers 70 bachelor’s degrees, 44 master’s degrees, 25 certificates, 8 credentials, and 9 doctoral programs at the university’s main campus in Azusa, seven regional locations, and online.
+The university holds accreditation from the WASC Senior College and University Commission as well as 14 other specialized accreditations.

 The university’s award-winning intercollegiate athletics program consists of 18 teams.
 Before becoming a member of the National Collegiate Athletic Association (NCAA) Division II in fall 2012, Cougar Athletics won an unprecedented eight consecutive National Association of Intercollegiate Athletics (NAIA) Directors’ Cup awards.
-APU also belongs to the Pacific West Conference in all sports except for football, which belongs to the Great Northwest Athletic Conference (GNAC); women’s water polo, which belongs to the Golden Coast Conference (GCC); women’s swimming and diving, which belongs to the Pacific Collegiate Swim and Dive Conference (PCSC); and women’s acrobatics and tumbling, which belongs to the National Collegiate Acrobatics & Tumbling Association (NCATA).
+APU also belongs to the Pacific West Conference in all sports except for women’s water polo, which belongs to the Golden Coast Conference (GCC); women’s swimming and diving, which belongs to the Pacific Collegiate Swim and Dive Conference (PCSC); and women’s acrobatics and tumbling, which belongs to the National Collegiate Acrobatics & Tumbling Association (NCATA).

 Through all this, Azusa Pacific continues advancing its core mission, preparing and graduating students who go on to make a difference in the lives of others.
 Learn more by watching the stories of alumni like these as they carry on that tradition while inspiring future generations.